dmfrodrigues/feup-plog-tp1/README.md

 `game_over(+GameState, -Winner)` analyses the provided game state, and returns the winner if there is one, or fails if the state is not final.
 It calls the helper predicate `game_over_(+GameState, +Winner)` to ground Winner to each of the two possible values.

-It firstly evaluates if the player has any valid moves left, by using predicate `has_valid_moves(+Board, +Player)` (finds the first valid move).
+It firstly evaluates if the player has any valid moves left, by using predicate `has_valid_moves(+Board, +Player)` (finds the first valid move, or fails if there is not any).

-It then goes on to check if the player successfully connected opposite sides of the board with a bridge of his/her color, by using a Depth-First Search algorithm `dfs(+Board, +Player, +Start, -End)` which takes as arguments the Board, the Player presumed to have won, the starting nodes (initialized with all cells of a board side) and the End nodes (initialized with all cells of the opposite board side) and stops when one of the nodes in End is visited.
+It then goes on to check if the player successfully connected opposite sides of the board with a bridge of his/her color, by using a Depth-First Search algorithm `dfs(+Board, +Player, +Start, -End)` which takes as arguments the `Board`, the `Player` presumed to have won, the `Start` nodes (initialized with all cells of a board side) and the End nodes (initialized with all cells of the opposite board side) and stops when one of the nodes in `End` is visited.

 ### Board evaluation

-Predicate `value(+GameState, +Player, -Value)` evaluates a board by using different methods, each one having an impact in the final value.
+Predicate `value(+GameState, +Player, -Value)` evaluates a board by applying several methods, each one having an impact in the final value.
 - Each position has different values that increase from the sides to the center.
 - The mere fact a player controls a cell adds two points to the value.
 - A pair of adjacent stacks of the same player grant him/her two more points.